josephlewis/leastcostpath/README.md

 -   version 1.3.7
       * Fixed neighbour issue with cost_matrix
 -   version 1.3.8
-      * Least Cost Paths created using the create_FETE_lcps function are automically ordered low-to-high cost if the cost_distance argument is TRUE
+      * Least Cost Paths created using the create_FETE_lcps function are automatically ordered low-to-high cost if the cost_distance argument is TRUE
       * Least Cost Paths created using the create_CCP_lcps are automically ordered low-to-high cost if the cost_distance argument is TRUE
       * Least Cost Paths created using the create_banded_lcps are automically ordered low-to-high cost if the cost_distance argument is TRUE
 -   version 1.3.9